 With the finances to address the socio-economic grievances that often fuel insurgencies in short supply, the authors warn that the preference of African governments for security-centred solutions can result in substantial human rights violations being committed against civilian populations.

 This can result in a vicious circle of increasing violence.
-As the figure opposite shows, an extreme risk of terrorist activity often goes hand in hand with violence by security forces and human rights abuses.
+An extreme risk of terrorist activity often goes hand in hand with violence by security forces and human rights abuses.